-Position Hr/Wk Mo/Yr Job Duties STNC Counter Manager 12.00 8.75 Handles cash for the restaurant and bakery, serves customers and acts as liaison of the department to the public, manages the bakery case and counter sales, performs end of day cash accounting.
-This position is currently funded from the operating revenue of the Culinary Cafe and Bakery.
-STNC Lead Cashier 12.00 8.75 Handles cash from restaurant and bakery, serves the public.
+Position Hr/Wk Mo/Yr Job Duties STNC Counter Manager 24.00 10.00 Handles cash for the restaurant and bakery, serves customers and acts as department liaison to the public, manages the bakery case and counter sales, performs end of day cash accounting.
+This position is currently funded from the operating revenue of the Culinary Café and Bakery.
+STNC Lead Cashier 19.50 10.00 Handles cash from restaurant and bakery, serves the public.
 This position is currently funded by the operating revenue of the Culinary Cafe and Bakery.
-STNC Shopper 20.00 10.00 Purchases food and supplies from local stores when deliveries are not possible, performs some heavy lifting and heavy cleaning at the Culinary Center.
-Partially funded by operating revenue from Cafe and Bakery, remainder is District funded.
-STNC Dishwasher 24.00 8.75 Supports students with dishwashing, washes dishes for the Culinary Cafe and Bakery.
-Funded by the operating revenue of the Culinary Cafe and Bakery.
 Student Office assistant 20.00 8.75 Supports the department as a receptionist and office assistant.
-Student Lab assistant 20.00 8.75 Supports the department by helping to maintain labs in the Culinary Center.
+STNC Lab Assistant 20.00 12.00 Supports the department by helping to maintain labs in the Culinary Center.
+STNC Administrative & Events Assistant 20.00 12.00 Assists the Culinary Career Center coordinator.
+Assists in coordination of Culinary Arts department events and general day-to-day administrative duties for the Culinary Career Center.